Lieutenant Colonel Marcus Hill Babington

 Starts to be mentioned in the War Diary of the Matron-in-Chief, BEF, France and Flanders from 11 July 1915.

-1 Jan 1917 Appointed a Companion Distinguished Service Order for his service at the Battle of the Somme (July 1916).
+1 Jan 1917 London Gazette: Appointed a Companion of the Distinguished Service Order for his service at the Battle of the Somme (July 1916).

 Medical Examiner to students at the University Valletta.

-Malta 5 June 1928 Joined Army of the Rhine.
+5 June 1928 Joined the Army of the Rhine.
+Exchanged with Colonel Charles Chevin Cumming who returned to England from the Rhine.

 6 June 1928 Deputy Director of Medical Services British Army of the Rhine.